vamsi2106/Gogaga-Assignment-Nxtwave/README.md

 ## Assignment Overview

-Your primary objective is to create a visually appealing website that embodies the essence of Gogaga Holidays while providing users with a seamless experience.
+The primary objective is to create a visually appealing website that embodies the essence of Gogaga Holidays while providing users with a seamless experience.
 The website should effectively showcase various features and offerings, including holiday packages, flight booking, hotel booking, and package collections.

 ## Key Features